 When you need to replace your wiper fluid, this is the symbol you will see.
 Make sure to give this immediate attention, as your fluid will keep you safe on wet roads.

 If there's an issue with your vehicle's exhaust filter, you'll see this light.
-Please bring in for service ASAP.
+Be sure to bring your ride in for service ASAP.

 This alert will populate when exhaust fluid levels are low so that the driver can refill them.
 Refer to your owner's manual or have a Hyundai service tech assist you.